hmillerbakewell/studious-octo-invention/Plan.md

 COM++N	11357
 ~~~

-The above results are those that involve the `N` (noun phrase) or `Nl` POS,
-and have frequency above 10,000.
 The best news here is that of the 161,976 introduced `Nl` types
 118,728 (>70%) of them are to the left of an `N` type, and therefore form an easy cup link.
 This is nowhere near 100%, but given we are working with journalistic material full of quotations and headlines,